modernmt/DataCollection/INSTALL.md

 ```
 When using `cat` instead of `pv` the machine might run out of memory.

+The resulting `en-de.sent` file has 4 columns: source URL, target URL, source text, target text.
+The columns can be extracted into individual files using the `cut` command, e.g. `cut -f 3 en-de.sent` to extract the source text.

 ## Building/Running MetaDataBase ##
 see metadata/metadata.md